 Videos are ideal for engagement.

-The push toward video content has plenty of anecdotal evidence—as you browse your Facebook News Feed and Twitter timeline, you’re likely to see videos all over.
+The push toward video content has plenty of anecdotal evidence — the success of TikTok and constant updates to Instagram – and you’re likely to see videos all over.
 There’s data to back up this trend: Videos posts get more views, shares, and Likes than any other type of post.
 And it’s not even close.

 On Facebook, video posts get higher average engagement than link posts or image posts, according to BuzzSumo who analyzed 68 million Facebook posts.

-If you want to get started on creating social videos, here’s our video marketing guide on creating epic content on Facebook, Twitter, and more.
+If you want to start creating social videos, here’s our video marketing guide on creating epic content on Facebook, Twitter, and more.

 The 4:1 Strategy